The first ionisation energy is the

 positively charged protons present in the nucleus

-then the greater will be the attraction for the electrons.
+then the greater will be the attraction for the electrons, this will obviously increase the amount of energy needed to remove them.

 are from the nucleus then the easier they will be to remove since

-the force of attraction from the positvely charged protons
+the electrostatic force of attraction from the positively charged protons

 in the

-- The last factor to consider is shielding.
+The last factor to consider is the amount of shielding.
 The

 electrons in the valence shell (outer shell) will not feel

-the full affect of the positively charged nucleus because the
+the full electrostatic attractive force from the positively charged nucleus because the

 will effective shield or

-will reduce the size of the attractive force
+will reduce the size of the electrostatic attractive force

 from